 If you plan to generate embedded ARM code to control AXI-Lite registers attached to the FPGA control logic, you must perform additional setup steps to configure the Xilinx cross-compiling tools.
 These steps are detailed in Step 9.
 Setup for ARM Targeting

 Start with a frame-based model of the Edge Detection and Image Overlay algorithm.

 You can run this simulation without hardware as the video source for this example comes from the From Multimedia File block, that reads video data from a multimedia file.
 This step allows you to verify the frame-based algorithm against known fixed video data.

 Algorithms are often sensitive to the specific video input.
 In this step, you can verify the algorithm against real-world data coming from the camera attached to the HDMI input.
-To do this, right-click on the variant selection icon in the lower-left corner of the Image Source block, choose Override using, and select HW.
+To do this, right-click on the variant selection icon in the lower-left corner of the Image Source block, choose Label mode active choice, and select HW.

 When using real-world data, choose a frame size that matches your camera settings.
 If your camera allows different sizes, you can choose smaller sizes for faster throughput.
 The minimum size the HDMI input supports is 480p.